 Are you tired of adding new users manually to your WordPress sites?
 Or you just don't have the time to add more users following the manual process?
 No matter whatever your reason may be, the Multisite User Management plugin can help you save from such a hassle.
 It helps automatically assign a default role to users for each of your website.
 All you need to do is set some default role for all your sites, and the plugin will apply those roles.

 => It automates the process of assigning the predetermined default roles to users.

 => The plugin allows keeping the website private by assigning no role.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-The name of the author is Brent Shepherd.
-It is available at WordPress Plugin Repository.
-More than 70,654 users are already downloaded this.
+The author name is Brent Shepherd.
+The publisher name is WordPress Plugin Repository.
 It was first get published on July 04, 2010.
-It was last get updated on October 16, 2014.
+It was last get upgraded on October 16, 2014.